cvonk/OPNpool/README.md

 ### Connect

-> :warning: **PROCEED AT YOUR OWN RISK!
+> :warning: **THIS PROJECT IS OFFERED AS IS.
+IF YOU USE IT YOU ASSUME ALL RISKS.
+NO WARRENTIES.
 At the very least, turn off the power while you work on your pool equipment.
 Be careful, THERE IS ALWAYS A RISK OF BREAKING YOUR POOL EQUIPMENT.**

 Understanding the above warning .. the RS-485 header can be found on the back of the control board.
 There are probably already wires connected that go to the devices such as pump and chlorinator.